Judicial system of Turkey: Civil courts

 Civil courts look at cases related to subjects like ownership, contract violation, divorce and inheritance.
 There are two forms of civil courts: the Peace Courts and the Civil Courts of First Instance.
 The Peace Courts (Sulh Mahkemeleri) are the lowest civil courts in Turkey with a single judge.
 There is at least one in every district.
 Its jurisdiction covers all cases assigned to the court by the Code of Civil Procedure and other laws.
 The second form is the Civil Courts of First Instance (Asliye Hukuk Mahkemeleri), which are the basic courts.
 Their jurisdiction covers all civil cases other than those assigned to the peace courts.
 There is one in every city and district, and sometimes divided into several branches according to the need and necessity.

-Within the scope of Civil Courts of First Instance, there are specialized courts for certain legal areas: